Conversion settings: from spreadsheet to HTML

 Click this option if you want to collect data from your application.
 This is the case if you want to create a contact form or a quotation tool for your website.

-Form endpoint (mandatory additional field): this is the URL of the form endpoint provider you chose (Basin, GetForm).
+This is the URL of the form endpoint provider you chose (Basin, GetForm).

 Plans: PLUS.
 Accessible with sample files.